Hukex/GobCanWebSimulation/README.md

 # Setup🔧

-Install PHP 7 and in my case XAMPP for Apache server and MySQL.
+-Install PHP 7 and in my case XAMPP for Apache server and MySQL.

+-Clone this repository

 ```bash
 git clone https://github.com/Hukex/GobCanWebSimulation.git
 ```

-Now just save the folder cloned on **xampp/htdocs** it is usually on C:\\
+-Now just save the folder cloned on **xampp/htdocs** it is usually on C:\\

-For Database have to create a new DB on phpmyadmin and import the file demantantes.sql
+-For Database have to create a new DB on phpmyadmin and import the file demantantes.sql

  ![IMG](https://github.com/Hukex/GobCanWebSimulation/blob/master/readmefiles/6.png)

 # Usage📋
 Start Apache and MySQL on XAMPP.

  ![IMG](https://github.com/Hukex/GobCanWebSimulation/blob/master/readmefiles/7.png)

-Basically the main page (index) is **index.php**, if you had done the past step just open your browser and write on the url the next
+Basically the main page (index) is **index.php**, if you had done the past step just open your browser and write the next url

 **localhost/*foldercloned***

-It will load index.php if you have XAMPP Apache ports on 80, IF YOU DON'T then change url ports localhost:NUMBERPORT/*foldercloned***
+It will load index.php if you have XAMPP Apache ports on 80, IF YOU DON'T then change url ports localhost:NUMBERPORT/*foldercloned*

 Now you can enjoy it.